oroinc/crm/src/Oro/Bundle/ContactBundle/Resources/doc/api/contact.md

 #### get_subresource

-Retrieve the record of the user who created a specific contact record.
+Retrieve a record of the user who created a specific contact record.

 #### get_relationship